-Plan Trustee Information and Plan Funding Medium
+Plan Funding Medium

-All money that is contributed to the Plan is either held in a Trust Fund or is used to purchase annuities.
+All money that is contributed to the Plan is held in a Trust Fund.
 The Trustee is responsible for the safekeeping of the Trust Fund.
-The Trust Fund and the annuity contracts are the funding medium used for the accumulation of assets from which benefits will be distributed.
+The Trust Fund is the funding medium used for the accumulation of assets from which benefits will be distributed.